Student Living Costs in Japan: Rent, Food, and Budget Tips

 5. Food Costs and Budget-Friendly Meal Ideas for Students in Japan

 Students often ask me about food costs in Japan.
 A typical student cooking at home spends between ¥25,000 to ¥35,000 monthly on groceries.
-In addition, while many university students in other countries may include alcohol as part of their weekly budget, please be mindful of the Japanese drinking age.
+In addition, while many university students in other countries may include alcohol as part of their weekly budget, please be mindful of the Japan's legal drinking age.

 5.1.
 Grocery Shopping Tips – How to Save Money on Food